Code-Institute-Submissions/memory-game-1/README.md

  At that time a timer starts and the player has 20 seconds to guess the correct combination.
  The player is expected to match the sequence **in the same order** .Once a button is clicked , the value is pushed into arrClick1.
  The two arrays are compared (elements,length,order), using **JSON.stringify**.
+ If the player gets the correct combination,a "success" class is added to all game buttons and the game can continue.
+ The player is expected to press on the "Click to play" button for a new sequence.
+ If the player gets the wrong combination, the game displays a button that replaces the alphaThree div , where the game can be reset without the need to wait until the countdown gets to zero.

  ### Testing:

- I have tested the responsivness using google developer tools the provided small devices:
+ I have tested the responsivness using google developer tools the provided small devices: Galaxy S5,Pixel2,Pixe2 XL,Iphone 5/SE,Iphone 6/7/8, Iphone 6/7/8 plus, Iphone X,Ipad,Ipad Pro, as well as small and normal desktops.